pingcap/docs-cn/tidb-cloud/manage-user-access.md

 ## Sign in

-1. Navigate to the TiDB Cloud login page: <https://tidbcloud.com>.
+1. Go to the TiDB Cloud login page: <https://tidbcloud.com>.

-2. Depending on how you signed up TiDB Cloud, do one of the following:

-    - If you signed up with a Google account, click **Sign in with Google**.
-    - If you signed up with a GitHub account, click **Sign in with GitHub**.
-    - If you signed up with an email address and password, enter your email and password, and then click **Sign In**.
+2. On the TiDB Cloud login page, sign in with Google, GitHub, or email.

 ## Sign out

-After you have signed into TiDB Cloud, if you need to sign out, perform the following steps:

-1. Click the account name on the upper right of the window.

-2. Click **Logout**.
+In the upper-right corner of the TiDB Cloud console, click your account name and select **Logout**.

 ## Manage user passwords

 > **Note:**
 >
 > The content in this section is only applicable to TiDB Cloud registration with email and password.
 If you sign up for TiDB Cloud with Google or GitHub, your password is managed by Google or GitHub and you cannot change it using the TiDB Cloud console.

+The password for TiDB Cloud account must meet the following requirements:

+- The password must be at least 8 characters in length.
+- The password must contain at least 1 uppercase letter, 1 lowercase letter, and 1 number.

 To improve your system security, if you sign up for TiDB Cloud with email and password, it is recommended that you reset your password every 90 days.